AND

 There is purpose in finding beauty in the terror.

-It's strength in vulnerability.
+it's strength in vulnerability.

-It's power.
+it's power.

 Welcome to Beauty and Terror.